Fiber

 14-Oct-04

-its Triennial Review Order released last year, the FCC ruled that the broadband
+In its Triennial Review Order released last year, the FCC ruled

-rules and relieving the incumbent LECs from certain unbundling obligations that
+(FTTH) rules and relieving the incumbent LECs from certain unbundling

-facilities.
-The order concludes that determining what constitutes a predominantly
+concludes that determining what constitutes a predominantly residential

-residential MDU will be based on the dwellings predominant use.
-For example,
+MDU will be based on the dwellings predominant use.
+For

 Definition